-- Be aged 14 to 21 - Be diagnosed with a learning disability, speech/language impairment, dyslexia, process deficit, attention deficit disorder, and/or hyperactive, mild intellectual disability, high functioning ASD or Asperger's syndrome - Have a school entry physical exam - Have all immunizations current, and a record of those immunizations on file in the school office - Have on file a birth certificate and, if applicable: baptism, communion and confirmation certificates

-- Have a psychological evaluation or documentation of disability and a record of such in the school office - · Have on file any legal or custody papers
+- Be aged 14 to 21 - Be diagnosed with a learning disability, speech/language impairment, dyslexia, process deficit, attention deficit disorder, and/or hyperactive, mild intellectual disability, high functioning ASD or Asperger's syndrome - Have a school entry physical exam - Have all immunizations current, and a record of those immunizations on file in the school office - Have on file a birth certificate and, if applicable: baptism, communion and confirmation certificates - Have a psychological evaluation or documentation of disability and a record of such in the school office - Have on file any legal or custody papers

 All prospective students will have an intake interview with the principal or assistant principal to determine appropriateness of placement.
+The final decision for admission or re-enrollment resides with the principal.

-Students with behavior disorders or moderate or severe intellectual disabilities are outside the scope of services we provide.
+Students with moderate to severe intellectual disabilities, severe physical or health disabilities, or behavioral disorders are outside of the scope of services we provide.
 All new students are admitted on a trial basis, which may last up to nine weeks.